carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 ##Topic Modelling
 Topic modeling is a type of analysis that attempts to categorize texts.
 Documents might be made to match categories defined by the user, in a process called supervised learning.
-For example, we might set a number of authors as “categories” and try to identify which author wrote a text.
+For example, in a process called authorship identification, we might set a number of authors as “categories” and try to identify which author wrote a text.
 Alternatively, the computer might be asked to come up with a set number of topics, and create categories without precoded documents, in a process called unsupervised learning.
 Supervised learning requires human labelling and intervention, where unsupervised learning does not.